Countryman & McDaniel - The Logistics - Customs Broker & Hull Attorneys

 The Cargo: Film Making

-"Discovery of The
+"Discovery of The Black Pearl"

-Pearl" S/V Black
+S/V Black Pearl

-Scene Off
+On The Scene Off Ko Olina

-Ko Olina July 7 -
+July 7 - 10 2010

-things, one's vacation is intended to take one's family
+In the grand scheme of things, one's vacation is intended to take one's family away from reminders of work.

-to pirates -- the lure is just too great!
+This said, when it comes to pirates -- the lure is just too great!

-- Your Editor
+Michael S. McDaniel - Your Editor

-There I Was On Vacation, Your Editor ...
 I Would Have Ben Quite Happy To End This Photo Feature Here.

 I Was In Paradise With Nothing To Do.